kanewaltman/CM-web/docs/components/ui/widget-container.md

 # Widget Container

 The `WidgetContainer` component is a presentational component that provides a consistent UI structure for all widgets in the dashboard.
-It works in conjunction with GridStack v11.3.0 but does not directly manage layout or state.
+It works in conjunction with GridStack and provides a standardized header and content layout.

 ## Implementation